Here's video to help illustrate a few formulas.

-It is been a long time since you have needed to deal with formula on a daily basis.
-You probably transitioned to solid foods at around five months.
-But, now it is back.
+It's been a loooong time since you've needed to deal with formula on a daily basis.
+You probably transitioned to solid foods at around five months, but now, it's back.

-1. Draw a rectangle with side lengths l and w.
-On second thought, save yourself the trouble—we will draw one for you.
-We're quite good at rectangles.
+Draw a rectangle with side lengths l and w.
+On second thought, save yourself the trouble—we'll draw one for you.
+We're really good at rectangles.

-There are some geometric formulas (link) that appear frequently in algebra.
-It is a good idea to become familiar with them.
-You may want to think about inviting them to lunch, your treat.
+There are some formulas that appear frequently in algebra (distance formula, area formulas, etc).
+It's a good idea to memorize them by heart.
 Get to know them, ask about their families.
-You know.
-The yooj.
+You know...the yooj.

-Be Careful: Always know what your variables mean.
+Warning: Always know what the variables of a formula represent.
 Do whatever it takes.
 Seriously.
 Write out in the margin of your paper, "H stands for the area of half a circle" or something like that.
-It is a lot easier to answer questions correctly if you know the meanings of all the symbols you are using.
-Just as it is easier to avoid getting into a car accident when you know that that red octagonal sign means "stop."
+It's a lot easier to answer questions correctly if you know the meanings of all the symbols you're using.
+Just as it's easier to avoid getting into a car accident when you know that that red octagonal sign means "stop."